aaybe/aaybe/README.md

 My name is Ayrton and I am a computer science student at the University of Texas at San Antonio.

 - 👋 21 year-old student from Texas
-- 🌱 I’m currently learning web development, Python and C
+- 🌱 I’m currently learning web development, Python and C and more

 Some of my interests include: